STUDY JAPANESE ONLINE WITH NATIVES HERE

 sake production technique

-Sake is a fermented drink that needs a lot of water and a quality rice (about 80% of the product is rice water).
-First you wash the rice then cook it in steam, at the end mix it in the yeast, water and koji.
+Sake is a fermented beverage that requires a lot of water and a quality rice (about 80% of the product is rice water).
+First, the rice is washed, then it is steamed, and finally, it is mixed with yeast, water, and koji.

 The rice is fermented separately in a room with controlled humidity and temperature.
 All fermentation takes place in a large tank called shikomi.
-Fermentation continues for about 18 to 32 days, and at the end of the period the paste is kneaded and filtered.
+The fermentation continues for about 18 to 32 days, and at the end of the period, the paste is kneaded and filtered.

 Sake - all about the Japanese drink made from rice